Is Your Website a Money Tree or Money Pit?

 Now is the time to reap the rewards.
 Right?

-Although the website should achieve visibility at the top of search engines, many pages viewed, generating a healthy volume of new visitors, and most importantly, conversion of visitors to customers, most websites never meet these objectives.
+Despite good intentions and expectations, most websites never achieve visibility at the top of search engines, reach target audiences, generating a healthy volume visits from new visitors, and most importantly, convert visitors to customers, most websites never meet these objectives.

 How could this possibly happen?
 You hired the best talent, invested ample resources and created a great website.
 Or, at last you thought so.

-Surprising Fact #1: Best Practices are Not Common
+Surprising Fact #1: Website Planning & Design Best Practices are Not Common

 The web changes quickly and best practices in website design, development and optimization are not standardized.
 It has become increasingly difficult for those dependent upon the website to ‘master’ the website as an extension of their business.